LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/07-Branches.md

 }
 ```

-As we're going to change our algorithm, we expect that our visualizations will change also, so let's modify those tests to verify the behaviour.
+As we're going to change our algorithm, we expect that our visualisations will change also, so let's modify those tests to verify the behaviour.
 First, let's change our test to use the `Start` method after every character.

 ```diff
 @@ // draw_test.go